What is Input Tax Credit Under GST and Who Can Claim It

 Step #4: Select the dates to view the transaction.

-Step #5: Check the entries in electronic ledger.
+Step #5: Check the entries in the electronic ledger.

 Step #6: You can save the transaction in PDF or Excel format.
 Choose the preferred option.